osisoft/OSI-Samples-OCS/basic_samples/Authentication/AuthorizationCodeFlow/DotNet/README.md

   - You will need Google Chrome if you want to run the automated test

-1. Replace the placeholders in the [appsettings](appsettings.json) file with your Tenant Id and Client Id
 1. Ensure that the client contains \$"{RedirectHost}:{RedirectPort}/{RedirectPath}" in the list of RedirectUris

 - Default value from config is: `https://127.0.0.1:54567/signin-oidc`